 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN-F and Sony Alpha NEX-5R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the NEX-5R has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the NEX-5R was succeeded by the Sony NEX-5T.
+Both the PEN-F and the NEX-5R have been discontinued, but can regularly be found used on eBay.
+The NEX-5R was replaced by the Sony NEX-5T, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is the Olympus PEN-F better than the Sony NEX-5R or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.